JaapDanielse/VirtualPanel/Arduino/doc/ReadMe.txt

 - Input handling improved, input colors change when editing, on discard old value is reset.
 - Added $SMALL for Buttons.
 - Added GraphDrawCircle channel and _Circle and _VCircle functions allowing to draw circles and circle sections.
+- Added _FString() overload with user buffer param.
+This is needed when more float values are used in one string.
+- Added additonal examples, improved existing examples

+- Made auxillary windows (Monitor, Graph etc.) keep their relative positions when moving the main window.
 - Made $BIG for buttons bigger.
-- Slider operation for values higher than 1119 corrected.
+- Slider operation for values higher than 1110 corrected.
-- Made auxillary windows (Monitor, Graph etc.) keep their relative positions when moving the main window.
 - Fixed connection hangup problem when existing com port or bluetooth port is present.
-- Added additonal examples, improved existing examples
+- Info Panel now handles unicode characters.
+- Setting graph label invisible also makes color bar invisible.
+- Corrected string length setting on Monitor inputs.

 - QuickReference (VirtualPanel\extras) is revised correcting errors and updated to include the added functionality.

 V1.1.0 is backward compatible: the executable will operate correctly on earlier Arduino implementations, Recompiling Arduino implementations will compile unchanged.

+VirtualPanel V1.1.0 was built with Visual studio 2019 / .NET Framework 4.7.2
+Testing of the Arduino code was done using Arduino 1.8.12 IDE